MacDeth/starfall-scripts/README.md

 # starfall-scripts
-A repo of my personal scripts made with the StarfallEx chip in Garry's Mod.
+A repo of my personal and collected scripts made for the StarfallEx chip in Garry's Mod.